 Compass's empirical and theoretical background

-The Compass programme draws on a strong body of evidence and, for the first time, puts into practice the SAT approach.
+The Compass programme draws on a strong body of evidence and, for the first time, puts into practice the Situational Action Theory (SAT) approach in England and beyond.